sean-lin/elixir-cbson/README.md

   `{:has_trailer, first_term, rest_data::iodata()}`.
 This is useful to
   decode multiple terms in a single binary.
 * `{:bytes_per_red, n}` where n >= 0 - This controls the number of
-  bytes that Jiffy will process as an equivalent to a reduction.
+  bytes that elixir-cbson will process as an equivalent to a reduction.
 Each 20 reductions we consume 1% of our allocated time slice for the current process.
 When the Erlang VM indicates we need to return from the NIF.